ArcticNature/docs/content/references/advanced.md

 {{% /draft %}}

 ## R
+{{% draft %}}
+### Remote Procedure calls
+As SnowFox is a distributed, asynchronous, software it makes extensive use of Remote Procedure Calls (RPCs).

+The RPC framework provides a standard way to exchange messages over a variety of protocols (unix socket, HTTP, NATS, ...) transparently.
+{{% /draft %}}

 ### [Representing status]({{< relref "references/advanced/status.md" >}})
 This page describes how status of system and units alike is represented in SnowFox and exposed by the API.